Patagonia Region, Santa Cruz Province.

 Text by Tony Oldham (2002).
 With kind permission.

-The cave contains, as name suggests, mostly hands, which were made by pressing a hand to the wall and the blowing paint with the mouth.
+The cave contains, as the name suggests, mostly hands, which were made by pressing a hand to the wall and then blowing paint with the mouth.
 The paint forms a circular patch while the hand covers the wall and creates a negative without paint.
 This technique is found all over the world, because it is so simple.
+There are over 2,000 hand prints on the site.
 Often forgotten is that there are numerous other paintings, of animals and humans.
+There are actually three basic categories: people, the animals they ate, and the human hand.
+They hunted guanacos for survival, so there are numerous paintings of guanacos.

 More interesting is actually the age of the paintings.
-While datings between 9,000 and 3,000 years BP are quite accepted and were also made in other caves of Argentina, there are some datings around 15,000 years BP, which are highly controversioal.
-They actually collide with the generally accepted Clovis theory, which postulates a colonisation of the Americas across the Bering Strait and through Alaska.
+Dating paintings is rather difficult, radiocarbon dating of the artwork itself is only possible if the colour contains charcoal.
+Stratigraphic dating is possible when a piece of the rock wall with art on it falls to the ground.
+Then it is possible to date the layer and all other content has the same age.
+Stylistic aspects and superimpositioning (overlap) of the different parts of the art give additional hints.
+Due to enormous amount of artworks this site has become the best source of knowledge about early hunter-gatherer groups in South America.
+While ages between 9,000 and 3,000 years BP are quite accepted and were also made in other caves of Argentina, there are some datings around 15,000 years BP, which are highly controversial.
+They actually collide with the generally accepted Clovis theory, which postulates a colonization of the Americas across the Bering Strait and through Alaska.
 However, as always in science, the theory is continually adapted to the increasing number of known facts.
 There are other archaeological sites in South America, southern Chile and Monte Verde, which were dated up to 32,000 BP.
 This would suggest an earlier colonization of South America probably from Polynesia.